Heo Hoon

 Heo Hoon (born 16 August 1995) is a South Korean professional basketball player.
-He currently plays for Suwon KT Sonicboom in the Korean Basketball League and the South Korean national team.
+He plays for Busan KCC Egis of the Korean Basketball League and the South Korea national team.

 Early life

-Heo enjoyed playing various sports from a young age but, due to his father's initial opposition, did not harbor dreams of becoming a professional athlete.
-He and his older brother spent a year and a half of their elementary school years in the United States when their father was sent for coaching training and worked as a coach at Pepperdine University.
+Heo enjoyed playing various sports from a young age but, due to his father's initial opposition, did not initially harbor dreams of becoming a professional athlete.
+He and his older brother spent a year-and-a-half of their elementary school years in the United States when their father was sent for coaching training and worked as a coach at Pepperdine University.
 During this period, the brothers were among the few Asians at their school and played basketball to escape being targets of racism and bullying.
 The family returned to South Korea when their father became the new Jeonju KCC Egis head coach.
 They attended their father's alma mater Yongsan Middle School and Yongsan High School, where they excelled at basketball and were called up to the youth national teams.

 As a high school student, Heo played a major role in Yongsan High School's run to the final of the National High School Basketball Championship, the main spring tournament, for two consecutive years and was named tournament MVP on both occasions.
 A highly-rated prospect, he was scouted by college basketball powerhouses Yonsei University and Korea University, before ultimately committing to Yonsei where his brother was already attending.
 He was allowed to join the Yonsei team for the 2013 fall semester while he completed his final year of high school.